 - Owners and Admins: To delete the server after you have verified that no data is being reported: Go to rpm.newrelic.com > Servers.

-- From the index, select the gear gear icon for an individual server, then select Delete server.
+- From the index, select the ellipsis ellipsis icon icon for an individual server, then select Delete server.

 If you have problems removing a server from the New Relic UI, here are some possible causes and suggested solutions:

-If you are not an Owner or Admin on your account, the Delete server option will not be available.
+If you are not an Owner or Admin on your account, the Delete server option for the server (in the Servers index) will not be available.
 Contact your New Relic account's Owner or an Admin to have the server removed.

 - You have not waited long enough.